2021 Overwatch League Grand Finals

 The 2021 Overwatch League Grand Finals was the fourth championship match of the Overwatch League (OWL), taking place on September 25, 2021.
 The series was the conclusion of the 2021 Overwatch League playoffs and was played between the Shanghai Dragons and the Atlanta Reign.
-The final was originally planned to be played at the Galen Center in Los Angeles, California; however, due to increasing threat of COVID-19 and the delta variant, the match was shifted to be played online.
+The final was originally planned to be played at the Galen Center in Los Angeles, California; however, due to the increasing threat of COVID-19 and the delta variant, the match was shifted to be played online.

 Shanghai qualified for the season playoffs as the top seed and defeated the San Francisco Shock, Los Angeles Gladiators, and Dallas Fuel all in the upper bracket of the tournament.
 Atlanta qualified as the fifth seed and was defeated in the first round by the Chengdu Hunters but went on to defeat the Washington Justice, Los Angeles Gladiators, San Francisco Shock, and Dallas Fuel in the lower bracket.

 In the Grand Finals match, the Dragons swept the Reign by a score of 4–0 to win their first OWL championship.

 Road to the Grand Finals

 The Grand Finals are the post-season championship series of the Overwatch League (OWL), a professional international esports league; the teams in the 2021 Grand Finals match competed for a $2.2 million prize pool, where the winners received $1.5 million.
 The 2021 season was the fourth season in OWL history and consisted of twenty teams.
 Owing to the COVID-19 pandemic, most regular season and midseason tournament matches were played online.
-The playoffs was contested by eight teams – five from the league's West region and three from the league's East region.
+The playoffs were contested by eight teams – five from the league's West region and three from the league's East region.